 Hitchhiking – One of the most misunderstood yet highly effective travel methods for the fearless budget backpacker.
 It’s by no means a new custom in the traveling world but for beginners, it’s often seen as a perplexing frontier to be explored.
-Most are weary to give it a try but deep down, everyone is curious how hopping in a car with a complete stranger will pan out.
+Most are anxious to give it a try but deep down, everyone is curious how hopping in a car with a complete stranger will pan out.

 I’ve recently joined the hitchhiking community whilst making my way through the Balkans and I must say, I want to profess my love for it from a mountain top!
 So I’ve composed the…